viant/neatly/README.md

 | |	$emp.EmpNo |	Reduced cost by 30% | $emp | 2 |  Kowalczyk | 8000 |
 | |	$emp.EmpNo |	Improved resource reusibility by 40% | $emp | 3 | Schmidt |4000 |

-In this case the virtual object emp was defined by 3 fields prefixed with colon(:) sing.
+In this case the virtual object emp was defined by 3 fields either lowercase or prefixed with colon (:) sing.
 In order to reference virtual  object dollar sign expression is being used.

 ### Loading repeated data with an object tag range expression use case.